 Enter your desired package name, and be sure to check the box next to "Include associated data files"

 Take note of the "ID" for your package.
-You will need to reference this in order to download files.
+You will need to reference this to download files.

 Either use one of the search functionalities, or download the entire table and choose files by path or filetype.